The Petit Lenormand deck is available now. Limited stock

 The witness of the Cross, the one who hears the stories of the ordeal and carries them with delicacy or clumsiness.

-The archetype at work here represents this function of speaking witness: they listen to difficult stories, relay them, interpret them, transmit them, sometimes distort them.
-Cross exposes them to harsh realities, Birds give them the mouth, the pen, the ability to tell.
-In essence, Birds remind them of the responsibility this entails: their words can open a space of meaning, support, or conversely freeze someone in a victim identity.
-Heart in the background invites them to remain connected to empathy, delicacy, and to never forget that at the center of each story is a living person, not just a 'case' or a significant anecdote.
+The archetype at work here represents this function of speaking witness: they listen to difficult stories, relay them, interpret them, transmit them, and sometimes distort them.
+The Cross exposes them to harsh realities, while the Birds provide them with the voice, the pen, and the ability to tell.
+In essence, the Birds remind them of the responsibility this entails: their words can open a space of meaning, support, or conversely, freeze someone in a victim identity.
+The Heart in the background invites them to remain connected to empathy and delicacy, and to never forget that at the center of each story is a living person, not just a 'case' or a significant anecdote.

 Shadow work